oneoffcoder/books/sphinx/docker/source/preflight.rst

     docker --version

-You should see an output that looks like the following.
+You should see the installed Docker Engine or Docker Desktop version.

 ::

-    Docker version 19.03.2, build 6a30dfca03
+    Docker version <current>, build <hash>

 Now, let's make sure we are able to run the ``busybox`` container.